Edward the Black Prince: War in Aquitaine (1366–1370)

 Charles took advantage of these appeals, and on 25 January 1369 sent messengers to Prince Edward, who was then residing at Bordeaux, summoning him to appear in person before him in Paris and there receive judgment.
-He replied: "We will willingly attend at Paris on the day appointed since the king of France sends for us, but it shall be with our helmet on our head and sixty thousand men in our company".
-Prince Edward caused the messengers to be imprisoned, and in revenge for this the Counts of Périgord and Comminges and other lords set on Sir Thomas Wake, (Note: "Whiteval.
+He replied: "We will willingly attend at Paris on the day appointed since the King of France sends for us, but it shall be with our helmet on our head and sixty thousand men in our company".
+Edward had the messengers imprisoned; in revenge for this, the Counts of Périgord and Comminges and other lords set on Thomas Wake, 2nd Baron Wake of Liddell, (Note: "Whiteval.
 Q. if not Whitwell.
-Barnes calls him sir Thomas Wake" .) the high-steward of Rouergue, slew many of his men, and put him to flight.
+Barnes calls him sir Thomas Wake" .) the high-steward of Rouergue, killed many of his men, and made him flee.
 The prince sent for Chandos, who came to his help, and some fighting took place, though war was not yet declared.
-His health was now so feeble that he could not take part in active operations.
-By 18 March 1369 more than nine hundred towns, castles, and other places signified in one way or another their adherence to the French cause.
+His health was now so poor that he could not take part in active operations.
+By 18 March, more than nine hundred towns, castles, and other places signalled their support of the French cause.

 Prince Edward had already warned his father of the intentions of the French king, but there was evidently a party at Edward III's court that was jealous of the prince's power (probably including the prince's younger brother, John of Gaunt), and his warnings were slighted.
 In April 1369, however, war was declared.
 Edward III sent the Earls of Cambridge and Pembroke to the prince's assistance, and Sir Robert Knolles again took service with him.
 The war in Aquitaine was desultory and, though the English maintained their ground fairly in the field, their hold on the country weakened every day the fighting dragged on.

 On 1 January 1370, Prince Edward sustained a heavy loss in the death of Chandos.
 Several efforts were made by Edward to conciliate the Gascon lords, but they were fruitless and can only have served to weaken the prince's authority.
 It is probable that John of Gaunt was working against him at the English court, and when he was sent out in the summer to help his elder brother, he came with such extensive powers that he almost seemed as though he had come to supersede him.